 Fire Prevention Week

-The Valdosta Fire Department is teaming up with the National Fire Protection Association® (NFPA®)—the official sponsor of Fire Prevention Week for more than 90 years—to promote this year's Fire Prevention Week campaign, “Learn the Sounds of Fire Safety.”
-This year’s campaign, October 3-9th, works to educate everyone about simple but important actions they can take to keep themselves and those around them safe.
+The Valdosta Fire Department teams up with the National Fire Protection Association® (NFPA®)—the official sponsor of Fire Prevention Week for more than 90 years—to promote each year's Fire Prevention Week.

 “It’s important to learn the different sounds of smoke and carbon monoxide alarms.
 When an alarm makes noise—a beeping sound or a chirping sound—you must take action!” said Sherina Ferrell, Fire & Life Safety Educator.
 “Make sure everyone in the home understands the sounds of the alarms and knows how to respond.
 To learn the sounds of your specific smoke and carbon monoxide alarms, check the manufacturer’s instructions that came in the box, or search the brand and model online.”

 It is important for everyone to plan and practice a home fire escape.
 Everyone needs to be prepared in advance, so that they know what to do when the smoke alarm sounds.
 Given that every home is different, every home fire escape plan will also be different.

 Have a plan for everyone in the home.
 Children, older adults, and people with disabilities may need assistance to wake up and get out.
 Make sure that someone will help them!